izikeros/blog/content/posts/2023-01-12-MLOps_roles_of_the_future.md

 With the growing concern about bias and fairness in AI models, there is an increasing need for MLOps engineers with expertise in model explainability and fairness.
 They will be responsible for developing and implementing techniques to ensure that models are fair and transparent, and for identifying and mitigating sources of bias in the data and model.

-Keep in mind that these are just a few examples, and the field of MLOps is still evolving, so new specializations may emerge as the field continues to develop.

 *Any comments or suggestions?
 [Let me know](mailto:ksafjan@gmail.com?subject=Blog+post).*